How to Avoid Hurting Your Home Appraisal: Cleaning, Updating & Fixing

 The home appraisal process can be a little confusing, so we’re here to break it down for you.

-When you get a home appraisal, an appraiser will visit your home and compare it to similar homes in your area.
+When you get a home appraisal, an appraiser will visit your home and use a value comparison approach to evaluate how your property measures up to others in your neighborhood.
 They will look at things like the condition of your home, the size of your property, and the features of your neighborhood.

-Depending on the type of appraisal that is ordered, an appraiser may be able to conduct a “drive-by” appraisal from outside the home.
+Depending on the type of appraisal that’s ordered, an appraiser may be able to conduct a “drive-by” appraisal from outside the home.
 However, if a full appraisal is ordered, the appraiser will likely be inside the home, usually for about 15-30 minutes.

 If your home is in poor condition or doesn’t match what’s common in your area, it may hurt your home appraisal.
 So be sure to keep your home in good condition and up-to-date with the latest trends.